Skip to main content

 Explore ways to upskill and specialize within this field:

-As a Licensed Psychologist at the Department of Health and Human Services in the state of Nevada, this essential role involves providing psychological assessments, therapy, and interventions to individuals of all ages.
+As a Licensed Psychologist at the Department of Human Services in the state of Nevada, this essential role involves providing psychological assessments, therapy, and interventions to individuals of all ages.
 The position aims to help individuals navigate life’s challenges and achieve emotional stability.
 Key characteristics required include strong clinical skills, empathy, and a passion for mental health advocacy.
 Expertise in this role will have a lasting impact on the community by improving access to mental health services and supporting Nevada residents in their journey towards recovery and resilience.

 Salary Range